interledger/rafiki/packages/documentation/src/content/docs/reference/glossary.md

 ## Wallet Address

 A Wallet Address is a standardized identifier for a payment account.
 In the same way that an email address provides an identifier for a mailbox in the email ecosystem, a wallet address is used by an account holder to share the details of their account with a counter-party.
-For more details, see the [documentation](https://paymentpointers.org/).

 ## Peer